 Zofia Glashauser – Violin

-Zofia Glashauser is currently the concertmaster of the South Bend Symphony Orchestra and the Lira Orchestra of Chicago.
-With these orchestras, she has soloed on violin concertos by Tchaikovsky, Vieuxtemps, Mozart, and on brilliante works by Wieniawski and Kreisler.
-These performances were lauded by audience and critics alike, and has helped garner her a reputation as one of the American midwest’s most sought-after violinists.
-Her playing is haracterized by, and well-known to audiences, as having a sublime, yet fiery passion and a fine, crystalline technique.
+Zofia Glashauser has been the concertmaster of the South Bend Symphony Orchestra and the Lira Orchestra of Chicago.
+With these orchestras, she has soloed on violin concertos by Tchaikovsky, Vieuxtemps, Mozart, and on brilliant works by Wieniawski and Kreisler.
+These performances were lauded by audience and critics alike and has helped garner her a reputation as one of the American Midwest’s most sought-after violinists.
+Her playing is characterized by, and well-known to audiences, as having a sublime, yet fiery passion and a fine, crystalline technique.

 Ms. Glashauser was born in the beautiful and historically rich city of Krakow, Poland.
 Upon her arrival in America, she was immediately accepted into the studio of renowned pedagogue, Renata Knific at Western Michigan University.
 While there, Zofia was both a winner of the 2001 concerto competition and a semi-finalist in the Fischoff National Chamber Music Competition.
 She then continued her studies in the Chicago, IL area at Northwestern University as a master’s candidate in the acclaimed combined studio of Roland and Almita Vamos.